 In this article, we’ve gathered the “outdated” – bad user interface design – examples and “improved” – good user interface – examples.
-The goal is to define the problems of old designs and implemented solutions which made the final versions look better.
+So, we aim to define the problems of old designs and implemented solutions which made the final versions look better.
 We will see how the creative transformation in user interface design works.

 How we will judge?

 Before going straight to the chosen examples, it’s necessary to highlight using criteria.
-We will base the analysis on the most essential principles of good user interface design which were discussed in “How to Create a Timeless User Interface Design” and “5 Primary User Interface Design Principles” articles.
+So, we will base the analysis on the most essential principles of good user interface design we discussed in “How to Create a Timeless User Interface Design” and “5 Primary User Interface Design Principles” articles.
 They are:

 - strong visual hierarchy,

 - intuitiveness or minimal cognitive load,

 Not all of them must be present within a digital application, but some primary ones should be.
 Moreover, if you’re intended to apply any of the mentioned principles, it’s better to follow them till the end.
 Let’s see on our examples, what principles were not followed and what improvements were done.